alaesahbou/BuscoPhylo/README.md

 - BUSCO V5 (Simão et al., 2015).
 - Muscle and trimAl (Edgar, 2004; Capella-Gutiérrez et al., 2009).
-- ML tree was inferred using RAxML version 8.2.11 (Stamatakis, 2014)
+- ML tree was inferred using IQ-TREE version 1.6.12 (Nguyen et al., 2015) with the model selection from ModelFinder (Kalyaanamoorthy et al., 2017) using the following defaults parameters: “-bb 1000 -alrt 1000 -nt AUTO -ntmax”.
 - The tree file is visualized using ETE Toolkit (Huerta-Cepas et al., 2016).
 - Phylogenomics analyses were conducted in BuscoPhylo (Sahbou et al., 2022).